Eric Sutton (defensive back, born 1998): Texas State Bobcats

 In 2020, Sutton transferred to Texas State University in order to play more at the nickelback position.
 However, he did not play in 2020 due to the COVID-19 pandemic.
 In 2021, his last season of college eligibility, he played in ten games for the Bobcats where he recorded 22 tackles.

 Professional career

-Sutton was drafted in the sixth round, 53rd overall, in the 2022 CFL Draft by the Toronto Argonauts and signed with the team on May 10, 2022.
+Sutton was drafted in the sixth round, 53rd overall, in the 2022 CFL draft by the Toronto Argonauts and signed with the team on May 10, 2022.
 Following training camp, he was placed on the team's practice roster, but made his professional debut in the team's second game on June 25, 2022, against the BC Lions, where he had one special teams tackle.
 He recorded the first two defensive tackles of his career on July 24, 2022, in a game against the Saskatchewan Roughriders and tallied a career-high five total tackles against the Ottawa Redblacks on September 24, 2022.

+In 2023, Sutton played in four games and had two defensive tackles.
+He ended the season on the practice roster and his contract expired on November 13, 2023, after the team's East Final loss.